A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Auxiliary outcomes for interim decisions in RCTs

-\textit{Simulation Scenarios.} We consider a two-stage RCT ($T=2$) with a maximum sample size of $N=200$ and $\alpha = 0.05.$ We use the same model as in \secname~\ref{sec:multipleTestRes} with $K=1$ to generate the data, and use the same simulation scenarios (population $k=1$) as in \secname~\ref{sec:multipleTestRes}.
+\textit{Simulation Scenarios.} We consider a two-stage RCT ($T=2$) with a maximum sample size of $N=200$ and $\alpha = 0.05.$ We generated the data using the same model of \secname~\ref{sec:multipleTestRes} with $K=1$, as well as the same simulation scenarios (population $k=1$).

 \textit{Alternative trial designs.} We compare our approach (\textit{Auxiliary-Augmented} in \tablename~\ref{tab:sec6_tab}) with two alternative trial designs.
 The first is the {\it Primary-Only} design, which uses only the primary outcome data for efficacy and futility analyses.
-This design uses the same group-sequential efficacy rule as the \textit{Auxiliary-Augmented} design, which is based on a $\alpha$-spending \eqref{eq:alpha_spending} with $\beta_{E} = 2$.
+This design uses the same group-sequential efficacy rule as the \textit{Auxiliary-Augmented} design based on the $\alpha$-spending \eqref{eq:alpha_spending} with $\beta_{E} = 2$.
 The futility decisions are based on a Bayesian model that ignores auxiliary information, a variation of model~\eqref{eq:multi_logit}.
-Specifically, we use the model $\pr(Y_{k,i} =1\mid C_{k,i}, \zeta^Y_{0,k} , \zeta^Y_{1,k}) = F(\zeta^Y_{0,k} + \zeta^Y_{1,k} C_{k,i}),$ with a Gaussian prior on $\zeta^Y_{0,k}$, and the mixture $\xi 1\{ \zeta^Y_{1,k} =0\} + (1-\xi) N(m_{Y,k}, \sigma^2_{Y,k})$ for $\zeta^Y_{1,k}.$ We use the same futility threshold $\beta_{F}$ of the \textit{Auxiliary-Augmented} design.
+Specifically, we use the model $\pr(Y_{k,i} =1\mid C_{k,i}, \zeta^Y_{0,k} , \zeta^Y_{1,k}) = F(\zeta^Y_{0,k} + \zeta^Y_{1,k} C_{k,i}),$ with a Gaussian prior on $\zeta^Y_{0,k}$, and the mixture $\xi 1\{ \zeta^Y_{1,k} =0\} + (1-\xi) N(m_{Y,k}, \sigma^2_{Y,k})$ for $\zeta^Y_{1,k},$ and the same futility threshold $\beta_{F}$ of the \textit{Auxiliary-Augmented} design.
 The other design in our comparisons is the \textit{Auxiliary-Only} design.
 It is nearly identical to the \textit{Primary-Only} design, but it replaces the primary outcomes with the auxiliary outcomes for efficacy and futility decisions.

-\textit{Results.} \tablename~\ref{tab:sec6_tab} summarizes our simulation results.
-For each scenario, we report the proportion of simulations in which the null hypothesis $H_0$ of no treatment effects is rejected.
-We also report the frequency of simulations in which $H_0$ is rejected at IA and FA, and the average sample size.
-In these trial simulations, we did not model the patient enrollment times.
+\textit{Results.} For each simulation scenario, \tablename~\ref{tab:sec6_tab} reports the proportion of simulations in which the null hypothesis $H_0$ of no treatment effects is rejected.
+It also reports the frequency of simulations in which $H_0$ is rejected at IA and FA, and the average sample size.
+In these simulations, we did not model the patient enrollment times.

-In scenario 1, without positive treatment effects, the three designs control the type-I error at $5\%.$ The \textit{Auxiliary-Augmented} design has the lowest expected sample size with approximatively $108$ patients compared to $118$ and $126$ of the \textit{Primary-Only} and \textit{Auxiliary-Only} designs.
+In scenario 1, without positive treatment effects, the three designs control the type-I error at $5\%.$ The \textit{Auxiliary-Augmented} design has the lowest expected sample size with approximatively $108$ patients compared to $118$ and $127$ of the \textit{Primary-Only} and \textit{Auxiliary-Only} designs.
+In other words, \textit{Auxiliary-Augmented} provides a $9\%$ reduction in sample size compared to \textit{Primary-Only} and a $16\%$ compared to \textit{Auxiliary-Only}.

 In scenario 2, the auxiliary outcomes suggest a positive effect, but the experimental therapy does not improve survival.
 Not surprisingly, the \textit{Auxiliary-Only} design has a highly inflated type-I error rate.
 The \textit{Auxiliary-Augmented} and \textit{Primary-Only} designs control the type I error at the nominal level.
 In these simulations, the \textit{Auxiliary-Augmented} design, as expected, stops the trial for futility less frequently than the \textit{Primary-Only} design; the resulting average sample sizes are $138$ and $118$ patients.